chiphuyen/sotawhat/README.md

 $ pip3 install .[full]
 ```

-If you run the error that the package ``punkt`` doesn't exist, this script will automatically download it for you.
+If you run into the error that the package ``punkt`` doesn't exist, this script will automatically download it for you.

 On Windows, due to encoding errors, the script may cause issues when run on the command line.
 It is
 recommended to use `pip install win-unicode-console --upgrade` prior to launching the script.
 If you get